jamesthe500/weekend_challenge_4/README.md

 Some features of the message board: <br>
   • Box coloring gradates from light to dark blue and back again based on the day the question is posted.<br>
   • New questions are posed on a daily basis and are displayed along with the answers.<br>
-  • It animates the addition of new answers and flashes on refresh.
+  • It animates the addition of new answers and flashes on refresh.<br>
   • It uses adaptive web design. <br>
+  • On wider screens, adjacent divs have matching heights.<br>

 Some of the technologies used:<br>
   • HTML, CSS<br>